TNG/ApiCenter/README.md

 ## Getting started

 ApiCenter consists of a RESTful backend service written in Kotlin and a SPA frontend in Angular.
 Both are contained in this git repo.
-There are two ways to run ApiCenter: one combines the tasks of the frontend and backend together, for simplicity; the other requires two terminal sessions, however has advantages for developers.
+There are two ways to run ApiCenter: usually you would run the tasks of the frontend and backend together, for simplicity.

+The other way runs frontend and backend separately, and requires two terminal sessions.
+However this has advantages for a developer of the project, which are explained further down.

 For both, ensure that the authentication service is running.
 ### Combined